Policy Governing Overload Assignments

 1) Faculty shall not teach more than one overload in an academic year.
 No overload shall exceed four credit hours.

-3) No overloads will be permitted during semesters when faculty have received money for release time from the Research Services Council or from another grant.
+2) No overloads will be permitted during semesters when faculty have received research reassigned time.

 See also: